rayanfam/rayanfam.github.io/_posts/2018-10-05-hypervisor-from-scratch-part-4.md

 **EPT is used when the "enable EPT" VM-execution control is 1.
 It translates the guest-physical addresses used in VMX non-root operation and those used by VM entry for event injection.**

 EPT translation is exactly like regular paging translation but with some minor differences.
-In paging, the processor translates Virtual Address to Physical Address while in EPT translation you want to translate a Guest Virtual Address to Host Physical Address.
+In paging, the processor translates Virtual Address to Physical Address, while in EPT translation, you want to translate a Guest Virtual Address to Host Physical Address.

-If you're familiar with paging, the 3rd control register (CR3) is the base address of PML4 Table (in an x64 processor or more generally it points to root paging directory), in EPT guest is not aware of EPT Translation so it has CR3 too but this CR3 is used to convert Guest Virtual Address to Guest Physical Address, whenever you find your target Guest Physical Address, it's **EPT mechanism that treats your Guest Physical Address like a virtual address and the EPTP is the CR3**.
+If you're familiar with paging, the 3rd control register (CR3) is the base address of the PML4 table (in an x64 processor or, more generally, it points to the root paging directory).
+In EPT guest is not aware of EPT Translation, so it has CR3 too, but this CR3 is used to convert the guest's virtual address to the guest's physical address.
+Whenever you find your target the guest's physical address, it's **EPT mechanism that treats your guest's physical address like a virtual address, and the EPTP is the CR3**.

 Just think about the above sentence one more time!

-So your target physical address should be divided into 4 part, the first 9 bits points to EPT PML4E (note that PML4 base address is in EPTP), the second 9 bits point the EPT PDPT Entry (the base address of PDPT comes from EPT PML4E), the third 9 bits point to EPT PD Entry (the base address of PD comes from EPT PDPTE) and the last 9 bit of the guest physical address point to an entry in EPT PT table (the base address of PT comes form EPT PDE) and now the EPT PT Entry points to the host physical address of the corresponding page.
+So your target physical address should be divided into four parts.
+The first 9 bits point to EPT PML4E (note that the PML4 base address is in EPTP).
+The second 9 bits indicate the EPT PDPT Entry (the base address of PDPT comes from EPT PML4E), the third 9 bits point to EPT PD Entry (the base address of PD comes from EPT PDPTE), and the last 9 bits of the guest physical address point to an entry in EPT PT table (the base address of PT comes from EPT PDE) and now the EPT PT Entry points to the host physical address of the corresponding page.

 ![EPT Translation](../../assets/images/EPT-translations.png)

-You might ask, as a simple Virtual to Physical Address translation involves accessing 4 physical address, so what happens ?!
+You might ask, as a simple Virtual to Physical Address translation involves accessing four physical addresses, so what happens ?!

-The answer is the processor internally translates all tables physical address one by one, that's why paging and accessing memory in a guest software is slower than regular address translation.
-The following picture illustrates the operations for a Guest Virtual Address to Host Physical Address.
+The answer is the processor internally translates all tables' physical addresses one by one; that's why paging and accessing memory in a guest software is slower than regular address translation.
+The following picture illustrates the operations for a guest's virtual address to the host's physical address.

 ![](../../assets/images/EPT-full-translation.png)